 Unfortunately, some of the seafood you eat might contain high amounts of heavy metals such as mercury.
 Fish such as swordfish and tuna which are used for sashimi, happen to be particularly high in methylmercury.

-One study demonstrated this: Just one piece of tuna sashimi did contain more mercury in it than the human toleration level for adults.
+One study demonstrated this: Just one piece of tuna sashimi contained more mercury in it than the human toleration level for adults.
 Ouch!

 Overall, sashimi is healthy for most people, as long as you understand what you’re ordering and where it comes from.
 Make sure to ask questions about how the fish is sourced.
 For example, (sustainably sourced) salmon sashimi is healthy — just don’t overdo it.